utkarshakya/netflix-clone/README.md

 # Netflix Home Page Clone
-**A simple clone of Netflix home page using a plain HTML and CSS only.
-And It is indeed fully responsive.**
+**A Simple Clone Of Netflix Home Page Using A Plain HTML And CSS Only.
+And It Is Indeed Fully Responsive.**
 ### Important Points
 - _Folder with name vitalfiles, contains all required files that are used in this project._
 - _index.html is the main file and other are css files._